Center for Applied Human Rights

 Emily FlewellingEmily Flewelling graduated from Keene State College in 2008, with a BA in American Studies and a minor in writing.
 Before coming to Vermont Law School, she spent two years pursuing her Masters in Business Administration at the College of St. Joseph and working for the Killington Chamber of Commerce in Killington, VT.
 After her first year at Vermont Law School, she worked as a summer law clerk for a Criminal Defense Attorney in Rutland, VT.
 Most recently, she worked in the environmental compliance department at United Technologies Aerospace systems, a global supplier of aerospace and defense products.
 Emily is passionate about developing creative solutions to international human rights issues by utilizing corporate law and economic policies.

 Joseph KaifalaJoseph Kaifala is the Founder and Executive Director of the Jeneba Project Inc. He was born in Sierra Leone and spent his early childhood in Liberia and Guinea.
 He later moved to Norway where he studied for the International Baccalaureate (IB) at the Red Cross Nordic United World College, before enrolling at Skidmore College in upstate New York.
 Joseph was an International Affairs & French Major, with a minor in Law & Society.
 Joseph is also a Human Rights activist, a Rastafarian, and a votary of ahimsa.
 He speaks six languages.
 Joseph has served as a Davis United World College fellow at the James Martin Center for Nonproliferation Studies; a Humanity In Action senior fellow; a Tom Lantos US Congressional fellow, and an intern at the Child and Adolescent Development Department of the World Health Organization in Geneva.
 He holds a Master's degree in International Relations from the Maxwell School at Syracuse University, a Diploma in Intercultural Encounters from the Helsinki Summer School, and a Certificate in Professional French administered by the French Chamber of Commerce.
+He was awarded a 2012 Arthur C. Helton Fellowship by the American Society of International Law.

 Jennifer ReinboldJennifer Reinbold graduated from Indiana University in 2009, receiving a BA in International Studies, Anthropology and a minor in Spanish.
 Following graduation Jennifer earned her Teaching English as a Foreign Language Certificate and spent time teaching English in both Ciudad Guzman, Jalisco, Mexico and Los Angeles, CA. She was then hired by Peace First, an AmeriCorps program, to teach conflict resolution in two public elementary schools in the Los Angeles School District.
 Jennifer is now a research assistant helping to translate the Legal Rights for Women in Vermont document into Spanish.
-This past summer Jennifer worked as a legal intern at an UNHCR affiliated organization in San Jose, Costa Rica working with refugees.
+In summer 2012, Jennifer was as a legal intern at an UNHCR affiliated organization in San Jose, Costa Rica working with refugees.